ubc-lib-geo/gis-workshop-waml-template/content/next-steps.md

 {: .warn}

 ## Converting your .doc library to .md
-Love Markdown so much that you want to begin converting all your .docs to Jekyll sites?
+Love this so much that you want to begin converting all your .docs to Jekyll sites?
 Here you go!

 [Word to Markdown Converter](https://word2md.com/)